-DTA personnel utilize data from the laboratory report sheets and the data collected in the field to complete the DMR for Outfall 001.
-DMRs may be found in the facility's VPDES permit (Appendix A of the SWPPP) and in Appendix C of the SWPPP.
+DTA personnel utilize data from the laboratory report sheets and the data collected in the field to complete the eDMR online for Outfall 001.
 If laboratory data are below the Quantification Level (QL) they shall be reported as <QL on the Discharge Monitoring Reports.
-If the facility does not discharge then no sampling is conducted and the DMR is submitted to DEQ stating "No Discharge."
-The Superintendent of Engineering and Maintenance completes and signs the DMRs.
-DMRs and laboratory results are submitted by DTA's Superintendent of
+If the facility does not discharge then no sampling is conducted and the eDMR is submitted stating "No Discharge."
+The Director of Reliability & Strategic Planning, or his designee, completes the eDMRs.